minkaotic/front-end-notes/notes/React-Notes.md

 - [**`<BrowserRouter />`**](https://reactrouter.com/web/api/BrowserRouter) - Route routing component that keeps your UI in sync with the URL; it wraps all your app components - and renders the root router that listens for URL changes and provides other React Router components information about the current URL and which components to render
 - [**`<Route />`**](https://reactrouter.com/web/api/Route) - responsible for rendering a component in your app when the URL matches its path; create a route by specifying the path and the component you want to render for that path
 - Use the [`exact`](https://reactrouter.com/web/api/Route/exact-bool) property on a route to only render the component when the path matches exactly (i.e. not just partial match)
-- Use [`render`](https://reactrouter.com/web/api/Route/render-func) instead of `component` on a route when you need to pass props to the component you're rendering

 ```js
 import React from 'react';